ashrafbd1496/Javascript-Beginner-to-Advance/README.md

 2. All JavaScript identifiers are case sensitive.
 3. Hyphens are not allowed in JavaScript.
 They are reserved for subtractions.

--JavaScript programmers tend to use camel case that starts with a lowercase letter: firstName, lastName, masterCard, interCity.
+> JavaScript programmers tend to use camel case that starts with a lowercase letter: firstName, lastName, masterCard, interCity.

--Code after double slashes // or between /* and */ is treated as a comment.-
+> Code after double slashes // or between /* and */ is treated as a comment.